bolt/docs/source/content.md

 <a href="/files/content-example2.png" class="fancybox"><img src="/files/content-example2.png" width="500"></a>

 To add a listing of these news items to the website, edit the twig template `view/index.twig`.
-Most likeley, it'll contain an include for a header and some other things.
-Add the following to the HTML-code, preferable somewhere below the header section:
+Most likely, it'll contain an include for a header and some other things.
+Add the following to the HTML-code, preferably somewhere below the header section:

 <pre class="brush: html">
 {% setcontent newsitems = "news/latest/4" %}